 Global Ecology Institute

-Our ecological institute, led by Bernd W. Mueller, weaves a network of cooperation and research partners centered around the New Water Paradigm, for restoring natural water cycles and climate.
-It orients the ecological work in Tamera and provides education and consultations to projects in our region and across the world.
+Between 2010 and 2020, our ecological institute, led by Bernd W. Mueller, worked to weave a network of cooperation and research partners centered around the New Water Paradigm, for restoring natural water cycles and climate.
+The institute provided education and consultations to projects in our region and across the world.
 Responding to the ecological catastrophes unfolding worldwide, we focus on decentralized model solutions like the Global Action Plan.
-We’re also allies of the Blueprint Alliance.

 Ecology Work in Tamera